Living as Digital Nomads in Lisbon:

 With that said the prices still differ a lot and we have seen single rooms being rented out for everything between 350 euro to 500 euro.
-A 1 bedroom apartment rents for 600 euro up to a thousand + depending on area and season.
+A 1 bedroom apartment rents for 600 euro up to a 1,000 + depending on the area and season.

 Thanks to the ever-growing number of digital nomads in Lisbon, it’s getting easier to find apartments.
-Three main ways to find rentals:
+Three main ways to find Lisbon rentals are:

 - Lisbon Apartments for Rent - This is an international group with a lot of shorter (up to 6 months) rentals.
 Most of the posts are written in English.